Reviews You Can Rely On

 Ease of Setup/Portability

 The Exerpeutic Folding Upright bike was one of the top scorers in this metric for its less complicated setup, lighter weight, and smaller folded size.
-While there is still a fair amount of assembly required, it was less involved than the larger machines and took only about 45 minutes to complete.
+While a fair amount of assembly was still required, it was less involved than the larger machines and took only about 45 minutes to complete.

-Our test bike arrived in the box and was very well packaged and protected.
+Our test bike arrived in the box and was very well-packaged and protected.
 Everything you need is in the box, including all the necessary tools, hardware, and a user manual with detailed assembly instructions.
-The mainframe of the bike is the only part that is pre-assembled and is attached at the folding pivot point.
-The multi-step process is laid out in great detail in the manual with exploded diagrams and written instructions for each step.
+The bike's mainframe is the only part pre-assembled and attached at the folding pivot point.
+The multi-step process is laid out in great detail in the manual, with exploded diagrams and written instructions for each step.
 The assembly is relatively straightforward and isn't particularly difficult, but the weight and shape of the machine can make it somewhat awkward at times.
-Our tester was easily able to complete it on his own, but some users may find it helpful to have more than one person during the assembly process.
+Our tester could easily complete it on his own, but some users may find it helpful to have more than one person during the assembly process.

 The Exerpeutic easily fits in a closet when folded.